ElMahroussLogic/ml-dev/ReadMe.md

 btb launcher.json
 ```

-You can now use the DLLs.
+You can now use the DLL for your project.

 ###### Copyright ZKA Technologies, all rights reserved.